liferay/liferay-docs/userGuide/en/chapters/07-targeting-content-to-your-audience.markdown

 *Simulate* button makes your website appear to you the way it would appear to the selected user segments.
 The simulation continues until you click the *Stop Simulation* button.
-This allows site administrators to navigate around their site as if they were a user that matched different user segments or campaigns.
+This allows site administrators to navigate around their site as if they were a user that matched the selected user segments.

 ![Figure 6.x: Audience Targeting Simulator](../../images/07-audience-targeting-simulator.png)